MilenavdV/Heuristieken/code/algorithms/README.md

 **Greedy**

-*Creates a solution by choosing the connection with the least amount of minutes*
+*Creates a solution by choosing the connection with the smallest amount of minutes*

 Necessary arguments: connections file, maximum trains allowed, timeframe